Deep Attention-guided Graph Clustering with Dual Self-supervision: Introduction

-Recently, a series of works have been proposed to use graph convolutional networks (GCNs) \cite{kipf2016semi} to incorporate the topology structure information.
+Recently, a series of works have been proposed to use graph convolutional networks (GCNs) \cite{kipf2016semi} to exploit the topological structure information.
 For instance, Kipf \textit{et al.} \cite{kipf2016variational} incorporated GCN into DAE and variational DAE, and proposed graph auto-encoder (GAE) and variational graph auto-encoder (VGAE), respectively.
 Pan \textit{et al.} \cite{pan2019learning} designed an adversarially regularized graph auto-encoder network (ARGA) to promote GAE.
 Wang \textit{et al.} \cite{wang2019attributed} incorporated graph attention networks \cite{velivckovic2018graph} into GAE for attributed graph clustering.
-Bo \textit{et al.} \cite{bo2020structural} fused GCN into DEC to consider the node content and topology structure information at the same time.
-However, these works still suffer from four obvious drawbacks.
-First, they simply equate the importance of the node content and topology structure information.
-Second, they neglect the off-the-shelf multi-scale information embedded in different layers.
-Third, the previous approaches fail to well use the available discriminative information from the cluster assignments.
-Last but not least, most existing methods typically exploit a two-stage processing technique that learns a feature embedding and performs the K-means algorithm to produce clustering results, which overlooks the interaction between embedding learning and cluster assignment.
+Bo \textit{et al.} \cite{bo2020structural} fused GCN into DEC to consider the node content and topological structure information at the same time.

+However, these works still suffer from the following drawbacks.
+First, they equate the importance of the features extracted from DAE and GCN, e.g., in \cite{bo2020structural}, the DAE and GCN features of a typical layer are averaged.
+Such a simple fusion strategy is not a good choice since those features contain different characteristic information.
+Second, they neglect the multi-scale information embedded in different layers, which may lead to inferior clustering results.
+Third, they output two probability distributions capable of obtaining the final clustering results; however, the complex real-world datasets are usually agnostic and vastly different, so it is difficult to decide which one should be used to get the final clustering results.
+To the best of our knowledge, this is a decision-making dilemma for those kinds of deep graph clustering methods.
+Last but not least, the previous approaches fail to adequately exploit the available information from the high-confidence clustering assignments.